luciamontesinos/london-mobility/content/mobility.md

 **todo improve plot of bus stops**

-### Differences between restriction obidience between the first and the second lockdown
+### Differences between restriction obidience during the first and the second lockdown

 When people were initially forced to stay at home and reduce the amount of time they spend among other people, most took it very seriously and avoided going out of their homes at all costs.
 The public opinion about what is acceptable or safe to do, has been gradually getting broader during the pandemic, whether this change comes from better understanding of COVID-19, or the fact that the population is losing it's patience with the lockdowns, we'll leave this up for the reader.